cebartling/test-driven/storybook/angular/storybook-example/README.md

 Angular component is driven with Jasmine specifications.
 Using both techniques allows me to avoid starting up the Webpack dev server and the JSON API server until I have a collection of components and the view component fairly well fleshed out.
 My development cadence is definitely streamlined by using Storybook and TDD together.

+### Node.js runtime environment

+- Run `nvm use` to set the configured Node.js runtime environment.
+  - Follow the directions if that command fails due to not having the correct version of Node.js runtime.

 ### Storybook server